wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `form`: Link to ESG Form
 - `regions`: List of applicable regions
 - `order`: Display sequence in template
+- [DEPRECATED] `is_completed`: Whether this form has been completed (now tracked per assignment via FormCompletionStatus model)
+- [DEPRECATED] `completed_at`: When the form was marked complete (now tracked per assignment)
+- [DEPRECATED] `completed_by`: User who triggered completion (now tracked per assignment)

+### 3. Form Completion Status
+Tracks the completion status of forms for each template assignment:

+Properties:
+- `form_selection`: Link to TemplateFormSelection
+- `assignment`: Link to TemplateAssignment
-- `is_completed`: Whether this form has been completed *based on the existence of final ReportedMetricValue records* for its required metrics within the linked assignment.
+- `is_completed`: Whether this form has been completed for this specific assignment
-- `completed_at`: When the form was marked complete.
+- `completed_at`: When the form was marked complete for this assignment
-- `completed_by`: User who triggered the completion check that resulted in the form being marked complete.
+- `completed_by`: User who completed the form for this assignment

+This model provides proper data isolation between different companies and different reporting periods for the same company.
+It ensures that when multiple companies are assigned the same template, or when the same company has assignments for different reporting periods, each company's form completion status is tracked separately.

-### 3. Template Assignment
+### 4. Template Assignment
 Assigns templates to companies for reporting:

 Properties: